amitpandey2194/CV4Faces_Projects/Warping_Binary_GUI_Applications/ReadMe.md

 After running the above command you can locate your .exe file with the name Module_1_Tutorials in the Release Folder

-5. run the command in CMD (Windows): Crop_Resize.exe "Path to the First Image" "Path to the Second Image"
+5. run the command in CMD (Windows): Module_1_Tutorials.exe "Path to the First Image" "Path to the Second Image"